Absomz/first-data-insights/README.md

 ---

-## 📌 Project Status
+📌 Project Status

-> **Status:** Actively maintained and evolving alongside a 6-month Data Analysis program.
-> **Last update:** April 3, 2025
+    Status: Actively maintained with full technical documentation and milestone tracking.
+    Current Phase: Week 4 – Introduction to Databases module.
+    Last updated: May 20, 2025

-This repository is updated continuously as I progress through each module of the course.
-All content, notebooks, and reports are documented with professional structure and are subject to refinement and iteration over time.
+This repository is being updated consistently as I progress through each session of the Data Analysis Bootcamp at TecMilenio.

+So far, 5 full-length classes have been documented with professional structure, including:
+- The entire Induction Module (4 sessions + official certificate)
+- The launch of the Introduction to Databases module
+- Technical exercises in SQL, MySQL Workbench, and DBMS concepts
+- Verified journal entries, checkpoints, and a public academic trace

+All journal entries meet portfolio standards and are aligned with my long-term goal of building an elite-level academic and technical foundation.

 ---